 A- The CSA Junior Rec Academy is for U-5 (and U-6 in fall) players.
 Age groups are based off of birthyear (Ex: For 2018/2019 seasonal year, children born in 2014 or 2013 are eligible to participate).

 Q- Where are Junior Rec Academy sessions held?

-A- Junior Academy sessions are held at multiple venues on different nights in order to give families in different geographical areas multiple options that fit their personal schedules (Ex: For 2018 Fall Season there will be 1 session held at Calverton Vets Field on Mondays and 1 session at BG&E Field on Wednesdays).
+A- Junior Academy sessions are held at multiple venues on different nights in order to give families in different geographical areas multiple options that fit their personal schedules (Ex: the 2018 Fall Season had 1 session held at Calverton Vets Field on Mondays and 1 session at BG&E Field on Wednesdays).